2gathr/configLoadr/README.md

 	- string `configDirectory` - The directory name where config files are stored.
 Therefore, your config files must be placed in *base*/*config*.
 Default: `config`.
 	- boolean `saveOptions` - Whether the given options should be stored as instance options.
 This option itself won't be stored as an instance option.
 Default: `true`.
 	- boolean `resetOptions` - Whether instance options (`false`) or the default options (`true`) should be used as default values.
 This option  won't be stored as an instance option.
 Default: `false`.
-	- boolean `syncConfig` - Whether config should be synced globally.
-If set to `true`, the config will be synced between all instances having `syncConfig` enabled as well.
-Default: `true`.
 - function `next` - A function to be called when all config files are loaded, the function is called with 2 arguments listed below.
 	- `error` - If an error happens, `error` contains a description of the error.
 Not functional yet.
 	- object `config` - An object with the config loaded.
 It contains the key `global`, which is the config loaded into global namespace (config.global.*option*), and the key `namespaces`, where all namespace config is stored (config.*namespace*.*option*).